 A total of thirty three bacterial isolates were obtained and maintained as pure culture in the Petri plates on nutrient agar medium.
 The pure culture plates were used for Gram reaction technique to determine Gram positive and Gram negative nature of the colonies.
 Serial diluted plates were showed considerable variability with respect to morphological characters like colony colour, shape, texture pigmentation and appearance.
 Colonies of same morphological characters were assessed and grouped into same number.

-A total of 33 bacterial isolates were obtained from areca rhizosphere soil and were characterized based on Gram reaction, colony morphology and cell shape using standard Gram staining technique.
+were obtained from areca rhizosphere soil and were characterized based on Gram reaction, colony morphology and cell shape using standard Gram staining technique.
 Among the isolates, 29 (87.
 88%) were Gram positive and only 4 were Gram negative, which significantly indicating predominance of Gram positive bacteria in the areca palm rhizosphere (Cappuccino & Sherman, 2014).

 Recent rhizosphere microbiome studies indicate that root-associated bacterial communities are shaped by plant species, soil conditions and plant health status, and that shifts in these communities may influence nutrient acquisition and disease resilience (Berendsen et al., 2012; Bulgarelli et al., 2013; Trivedi et al., 2020).
 Because culture-dependent isolation and Gram-staining observations provide preliminary taxonomic resolution, future confirmation through 16S rRNA gene sequencing is needed before assigning isolates to genus or species level (Janda & Abbott, 2007).